 The stakes are high.
-Both Russia and China are growing increasingly powerful and increasingly assertive in challenging the United States and its allies—Russia in Eastern Europe and Syria, China in the South China Sea and East China Sea.
-Iran is working on acquiring nuclear weapons; North Korea has them already.
-ISIS is on the defensive but Al Qaeda may well step into the vacuum.
-Nations from Yemen to Libya are in chaos.
-The Syrian civil war continues to rage out of control.
-The war on terror continues to push the limits of U.S. military and intelligence capabilities, while raising difficult questions for international and domestic law.
-The military faces the twin challenge of maintaining its combat advantage in the information age while accepting the budget constraints of the age of austerity.
-The National Security and Defense program aims to help policymakers and the public better understand these and other threats facing the United States and the options we have for responding to them.
+Both Russia and China are increasingly challenging the United States and its allies.
+Iran is ramping up its nuclear program.
+North Korea can now hit the United States with nuclear-tipped missiles.
+Al Qaeda and other terrorist groups may step into the vacuum created by the U.S. departure from Afghanistan.
+Nations like Libya and Yemen are in chaos.
+The U.S. military faces the twin challenge of maintaining its combat advantage in the information age while facing looming budget constraints.
+The National Security and Defense program aims to help policymakers and the public better understand these and other threats facing the United States and the options available for responding to them.

 All current U.S. military personnel have one thing in common: they volunteered.
 But falling recruitment has raised questions of national security, military readiness, and the health of U.S. society.
 Can the all-volunteer force handle a changing international security landscape?

 In addition to minority communities and those on the political left, far-right and white supremacist extremism threatens violence against institutions conservatives cherish as well, such as the U.S. military.